 - 1099 Forms: Provides information for non-employee contract work

 For a more detailed discussion of federal forms, check out our guide on federal payroll forms you may need.

 Georgia Payroll Tax Resources

-- Georgia Department of Revenue provides many forms, information on the latest laws and regulations, and other employer specific information.
+- The Georgia Department of Revenue provides many forms, information on the latest laws and regulations, and other employer-specific information.

 - Tax withholdings may be confusing, and reviewing Georgia’s Employer’s Tax Guide may help you.

 - For extensive information on how to get workers’ compensation coverage, Georgia’s Department of Labor offers guidance.

 Learning how to do payroll in Georgia can seem complicated at first glance.
 However, the state follows federal regulations fairly closely, and you only need to concern yourself with less than a handful of state-specific forms.

 Once you make sure your business has the proper registrations, completing regular payroll runs becomes routine.
 By keeping up with ever-changing employment laws and regulations, you can make sure you get your Georgia payroll right every time.

 Other State Payroll Guides